drebaglioni/world-cup-pool-draw/README.md

 ---

-Built by [Andrea Baglioni](https://github.com/) with [Claude](https://claude.ai).
+Built by [Andrea Baglioni](https://drebaglioni.com/).
 If you fork it and run a successful family draw, I'd love to hear about it.